Gosiuniunia/Scientific-and-implementation-project/documentation.md

     extract_dataset_to_csv(root_dir)
         Extracts color features (in HSV and LAB color spaces) from images located in subdirectories of the root folder.
         Each subdirectory is treated as a separate class label.
-The final CSV file will be named after the root folder.
+The final CSV file will be saved to output_csv_path.

         Args:
-            root_dir (str): Root directory containing labeled subdirectories of images.
+            root_dir (str): Root directory containing labeled subdirectories of images. model_path (str): Path to the face landmarker model. output_csv_path (str): Full path (including filename) where CSV will be saved.

         Saves:
-            - 'root_dir.csv': A DataFrame where each row contains extracted features and a label.
+            - CSV file at output_csv_path containing extracted features and labels.

     extract_hair_colour(img, face_landmarks)
         Extracts eyebrow (hair) color using facial landmarks.